 Mastercard Enablement Programme

-Dedicated to doing well by doing good, the Talents Footprints Mastercard Enablement Programme provides three selected fellows with mentoring, financial support and public awareness for their film-related initiatives, networks or platforms that contribute to their local communities in an inclusive and impactful way.
+Dedicated to doing well by doing good, the Talents Footprints Mastercard Enablement Programme provides the selected fellows with mentoring, financial support and public awareness for their film-related initiatives, networks or platforms that contribute to their local communities in an inclusive and impactful way.

 Carlos Ormeño Palma